staticfloat/homebrew-julia/README.md

 Known Issues
 ============
-* 64-bit builds of Julia may not compile properly, this is being investigated.

 * The `--with-accelerate` option does not work due the newer BLAS functions available in OpenBLAS, relied upon by Julia.
 This is not being actively investigated, as usage of Accelerate is not a high priority.